 As asphalt paving contractors, we do a lot of maintenance and repairing of parking lots.
 But there are times that we might have been able to save our customers some money if they had done things differently the first time around!

-Here are our expert tips before and after you have installed your asphalt parking lot!
+Here are some expert tips, from saveonpaving.com, for before and after you have installed your asphalt parking lot!

 SHAKE THE FOUNDATIONS